VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

 CLI-->>EH: stdout pipe outputPort Forwarding Connection Leaks

-VS Code’s port forwarding mechanism creates separate Node.js child processes for each forwarded port.
-These processes use net.createConnection to connect to container target ports and bidirectionally forward data between local and container ports.
-The issue arises when browser or other clients disconnect from forwarded ports - if cleanup logic is delayed, these processes persist instead of exiting normally.
+VS Code’s port‑forwarding mechanism creates a separate Node.js child process for each forwarded port.
+These processes use net.createConnection to connect to the target port inside the container and forward data bidirectionally between the local and container ports.
+The problem arises when a browser or other client disconnects from a forwarded port; if cleanup logic is not prompt, the forwarding processes remain alive instead of exiting.

-According to microsoft/vscode-remote-release#5767, each leaked port forwarding process consumes ~26 MiB memory.
-In environments with multiple forwarded ports and frequent access, process counts can rapidly increase from normal 2 to dozens.
-The following code snippet shows core port forwarding pattern where client.on('close') event handling determines process exit success.
+Analysis of microsoft/vscode-remote-release#5767 shows that each leaked port‑forwarding process consumes about 26 MiB of memory.
+In a workspace with many forwarded ports and frequent access, the process count can jump from the normal 2 to dozens within a short period.
+The code snippet below illustrates the core pattern, where the client.on('close') handler determines whether the process can exit cleanly.

 const net = require('net');